To help your child to order numbers from 0 to 100.

 What to do:

-- Ask your child to write the numbers on pieces of paper.
+- Ask your child to write each number on separate pieces of paper.

 - Work together to put the numbers in order.